 - Manifold: Time posits that humanity is the only intelligent species in the universe.

 - Manifold: Space is the opposite, with the universe actually brimming with intelligent life, but the reason we've never seen it before is because it is periodically "sterilized" by natural cosmological events.

 - Manifold: Origin is set in a multiverse that is full of intelligent life, but each universe only contains one intelligent species.

 - Phase Space is a collection of short stories related to the series.

 - The Time Odyssey series, in collaboration with Arthur C. Clarke.
-Intended as an "orthoquel"note to Clarke's famous Two Thousand One A Space Odyssey series.
+Intended as an "orthoquel"note to Clarke's famous 2001: A Space Odyssey series.

 - The Mammoth trilogy.
 It's about mammoths.

-- The Long Earth, a two book series co-written with Terry Pratchett about the sudden discovery of parallel Earths.
+- The Long Earth, a series co-written with Terry Pratchett about the sudden discovery of parallel Earths.